You may submit an application for review in the following applications:

 Do you need assistance?
 You can then call upon the assistance of a legal counsellor or other counsellor.
 Further information can be found at het Juridisch Loket.

 Sometimes you may not await the review in the Netherlands.
 This means that you will have to leave the Netherlands.
 The decision shows whether you are allowed to be in the Netherlands during the review.
 Are you not allowed to await the review in the Netherlands and you do wish to?
 You may ask the court for a provisional ruling.
-How you do this, is explained in Go to court.
 You must do this within 24 hours after receiving the decision from the IND.

 Once the IND has received your application for review, you or your lawyer will receive an acknowledgement of receipt.
 The letter states the date the IND has received your application for review.
 The letter also states the period within which the IND makes a decision.